nir/jupylet/docs/programmers_reference_guide/graphics.rst

 When we engage the ship's rocket engine we would like it to accelerate in the direction it is pointing.
-To compute that direction we read the angle of the ship's sprite ``ship.angle`` and add 90 degrees, because when the sprite angle is 0 the ship actually points up.
+To compute that direction we read the :attr:`~jupylet.sprite.Sprite.angle` of the ship's sprite and add 90 degrees, because when the sprite angle is 0 the ship actually points up.

 If you would like to understand more about the components of velocity and what cosine snd sine have to do with it, the Khan Academy has